Bev's Blog

 Row 2: Now DC in each dc across, ch 3 turn.

-Rows 3-(11) 13 (this is the width and can be adapted to individual foot size): Repeat row 2, end off with a 12" tail of yarn.
+Repeat row 2, end off with a 12" tail of yarn.

-These do crochet up quickly and you could do them in any size by varying the number of sts and rows.
+These crochet up quickly and you could do them in any size by varying the number of sts and rows.

 Crochet in back loops only and Rudy says it makes for a warmer slipper.

-Join with a sl st to the first sc, ch 3, dc in each sc and join with sl st to top of first dc.
+Ch 3, dc in each sc around and join with sl st to top of first dc.

 Continue to do this to form a cuff, for as many rows as you wish.